-and subject to the completion of a S106 Legal Agreement to secure obligations (including but not limited to):

-- Provision of 88 affordable dwellings; - Provision of seven plots as part of relocation offer for properties lost/at risk to coastal erosion; - 5% of the residential development as self-build plots; - Per-dwelling contribution to the Suffolk RAMS; - Provision and long term management of public open space; - Financial contribution to fund secondary school transport; - Financial contribution to fund improvement works to local bus stops; and

-Financial contribution to fund road safety engineering schemes at local accident cluster sites.
+- 9.1 AUTHORITY TO APPROVE with conditions (as set out in section 10), and subject to the completion of a S106 Legal Agreement to secure the following obligations: - Provision of 40% of the dwellings as affordable homes; - Provision of seven plots as part of relocation offer for properties lost/at risk to coastal erosion; - 5% of the residential development as self-build plots; - Per-dwelling contribution to the Suffolk RAMS; - Provision and long-term management of public open space; - Financial contribution to fund secondary school transport; - Financial contribution to fund improvement works to local bus stops; - Travel Plan financial contribution; and - Financial contribution to fund road safety engineering schemes at local accident cluster sites.

-10 Conditions:
+10. Conditions:

-1. Approval of the details of the siting, design and external appearance of the buildings, and the landscaping of the site (hereinafter called "the reserved matters") shall be obtained from the local planning authority in writing before any development is commenced.
+1. Approval of the details of the siting, design and external appearance of the buildings, and the landscaping of each phase (hereinafter called "the reserved matters") shall be obtained from the local planning authority in writing before any development is commenced on that phase.
 Development shall be carried out as approved.